MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations

-around the core collapse time (bump), which seems to be around 17 Gyr for N-body.
+around the core collapse time, which seems to be around 17 Gyr for the $N$-body model (and is visible as a distinct bump).
 For MOCCA models the core collapse time is around 20 Gyr.
-The bump in the half mass radius is also visible for MOCCA, but less pronounced.
-For $N=24000$ and $N=200000$ the half mass radius for MOCCA models is systematically slightly below the N-body models.
-The differences start to build up from the beginning, and are biggest around the time when the stellar evolution stops to be the dominant process of cluster expansion (time when the indirect heating connected with the stellar mass loss becomes smaller than the heating connected with the binary energy generation).
-Then the evolution of the half mass radius starts to converge for both N-body and MOCCA models.
+The bump in the half mass radius is also visible for the MOCCA results, but is less pronounced.
+That again suggests (see Sec. \ref{sec:half}) that the probability of binary formation is slightly too small in MOCCA compared to $N$-body.
+For $N=24000$ and $N=200000$ the half mass radius for the MOCCA models is systematically slightly below the results of the $N$-body models.
+The differences start to build up from the beginning, and are biggest around the time when the stellar evolution stops being the dominant process of cluster expansion (i.e. the time when the indirect heating connected with stellar mass loss becomes smaller than the heating connected with binary energy generation).
+Then the evolution of the half mass radius starts to converge for both $N$-body and MOCCA models.
 The same behaviour can be observed for other Lagrangian radii (1\% and 10\%).
-The reason for such a behaviour is unclear and can be attributed to different mutual strengths of the physical processes which operate during the different phases of cluster evolution.
+The reason for such behaviour is unclear but may be attributable to the different relative strengths of the physical processes which operate during the different phases of cluster evolution.